wattanunteeratanapong/Dont-Deal-With-The-Devil/README.md

 ## Assets
-### Hell Scenery
-Check out an AI &nbsp;:&nbsp; https://deepai.org/machine-learning-model/retro-game-generator <br>
-Prompt &nbsp;:&nbsp; "A sleek, red-and-black themed casino stands boldly in the center of a bustling city.
-The city itself is eerily normal, with buildings and streets resembling any typical urban landscape.
-Above, the sky is painted an unsettling shade of orange, swirling with dark red clouds that give the entire scene a surreal, foreboding atmosphere.
-The contrast between the city’s everyday appearance and the unnatural, fiery sky creates a captivating yet ominous setting." <br><br>

 ### Background Image (AI Generated)
 Check out an AI &nbsp;:&nbsp; https://deepai.org/machine-learning-model/retro-game-generator <br>
 Prompt &nbsp;:&nbsp; "Casino dealer standing in front of the table, directly facing the camera, looking at the viewer, with a confident expression." <br><br>